cosmo-ray/Sukeban/README.md

 =========== UwU ~~~~~~~~~~~~

-Be Nice to each other, whoever they are UwU or be an Ass to each other whoever they are Nyaaaa,
+Be Mice to each other, whoever they are UwU
+or be an Ass to each other whatever they are Nyaaaa,
 I don't care as long as you try to tread every one the same way, desu ne ???.

 =========== UwU ~~~~~~~~~~~~